broadinstitute/CellCap/docs/source/index.rst

 *CellCap* is a variational autoencoder to model correspondence between cellular identity and perturbation response.

-For a brief survey of the package and its current capabilities, you can read the :ref:`Introduction <introduction>`.
+To determine if CellCap is right for your perturbation data, you can read the :ref:`Introduction <introduction>`.

-For a step-by-step tutorial on a simplified example dataset, see the :ref:`Quick start tutorial <quick start tutorial>` section.
+For a step-by-step tutorial on a simulation dataset and real single-cell perturbation, see the :ref:`Tutorial <tutorial>` section.

 .. toctree::